 The field: Political psychology has emerged as a major subfield of political science and a focal research interest of psychology.
 The growth of the field is reflected in the establishment of an academic society, the International Society of Political Psychology, the formation of Political Psychology sections in both the American Political Science Association and the European Consortium of Political Research and the emergence of major journals devoted to political psychology in both the US and Europe.

-The graduate program: The concentration at UC Irvine is one of several programs that have emerged in the US over the last 15 years.
+The Political Psychology field at UC Irvine is one of several programs that have emerged in the US over the last 15 years.
 The program draws on the School of Social Sciences’ tradition of interdisciplinary research and boasts the active participation of distinguished faculty in political science, psychology, critical theory and medicine.
 The UC Irvine program is unique in the US in several important respects:

 - It emphasizes the need to combine rigorous empirical research with a serious consideration of the broader concerns of normative and analytical political theory.